theartificialintelligenceunit/abstracts/docs/sections/few/index.md

 # Token Classification: Eclectic[^1]

 A second project focusing on text/string detection & classification; cf. <a data-preview href="../../sections/dispatches/">dispatches</a>.
 It fine-tunes a large language model architecture.
-Herein, the model depends on a different text tagging scheme, and a different data set; it also focuses in a different set of classes.
+Herein, the model depends on a different text tagging scheme, and a different data set; it also focuses on a different set of classes.
 For more details visit the <a href="https://d3ju6iarczw32h.cloudfront.net/src/c-eclectic-introduction.html" target="_blank">project's online hub</a>.

-Contextual text/string detection and classification; an adaptable component for contextual, and automatic, text/string identification redaction, criminal investigations, etc., purposes.
+The modelling package, and the supplementary packages, are adaptable components.

 <br>